Essendon suburb profile

 Essendon rental market trends

-The rental market in Essendon has shown stability for houses, with rents remaining unchanged at $650 per week over the past year.
-In contrast, unit rents have experienced a notable increase of 11.1%, reaching $500 per week.
-This dynamic suggests a growing demand for units, making Essendon an attractive option for renters seeking affordability and convenience in a well-connected suburb.
+The rental market in Essendon has shown stability for houses, with rents remaining unchanged at $645 per week over the past year.
+In contrast, unit rents have experienced an increase of 8.7%, reaching $500 per week.
+This indicates a growing demand for units, making Essendon an attractive option for renters seeking affordability and convenience in a well-connected suburb.

 Suburbs near Essendon